selimhamidou/selimhamidou.github.io/_posts/2026-05-19-I_built_a_customer_health_model_and_made_it_talk_to_your_sales_reps.md

 ---
 layout: post
-title: "I built a customer health model and made it talk to your sales reps"
+title: "I trained a churn model on Databricks and wired it into Salesforce so your reps always know who's about to leave"
 date: 2026-05-19 20:00:00 +0300
 categories: jekyll update
 ---